yezyilomo/django-restql/README.md

         "id": 1,
         "username": "yezyilomo",
         "email": "yezileliilomo@hotmail.com",
-        "groups": [1,2]
       },
       ...
     ]
 ```

+### Querying fields
-**django-restql** handle all GET requests with `query` parameter, this parameter is the one used to pass all fields to be included in a response.
+**django-restql** handle all GET requests with a `query` parameter, this parameter is the one used to pass all fields to be included/excluded in a response.
 For example to select `id` and `username` fields from User model, send a request with a ` query` parameter as shown below.

 `GET /users/?query={id, username}`